humzahokadia/dungeon-runner/README.md

 This will open the project in Unity and allow you to run/modify the game and also export it as an application.

+Method 2.
-Method 2.!!!This method is mac only
+!!!This method is mac only
 There is a mac only application version of the game added above called dungeon runner.app/Contents

-View Scripts and Materials:

-If you open the assets folder each part of the game will be stored in its own folder.
-Each folder will contain materials, scripts, prefabs and more. eg. Enemies folder will contain all materials,scripts and prefabs for all enemies.